BE PART OF OUR TRADITION

 Sacred Heart has a long standing tradition of excellence in sports.
 Our sports program is not based on an exclusive “try out” system but instead all children are encouraged to play sports to help develop them as a whole person.
 Coaches work tirelessly with students to help develop their talents into strong competitors.
 Students are taught about hard work, persistence, and excellence in all aspects of life.

 Fine Arts are an important part of any quality education.
 Our students from Preschool to High School receive instruction in Spanish, art, and choir.
 Our school offers many fine art programs outside of school where children have the opportunity to display their talents.
-One Act Play, TAPPS choir, TAPPS ART are just some of the many fine arts programs offered.
+TAPPS One Act Play and Visual Art are just some of the many fine arts programs offered.
 All children are encouraged to participate to help develop them into a well-rounded person.

 1240 NOTICE OF NON-DISCRIMINATORY POLICY AS TO STUDENTS